Happy Hump Day!

 With permission from the community leaders, we conducted surveys and held a 3-day clinic to provide preventive and curative healthcare to as many people as possible.
 The community members were open, receptive, and willing to work with us on the project.

 Would I have liked it to be longer?
 Yes, but school obligations would not allow this.
 However, despite its brevity, the trip will have lasting implications thanks to collaborations with local health professionals that will ensure a continuation of the project.

-In this case, the trip was 1-week, but it could be 4, 8 or 12.
-The benefit of longer trips is the opportunity to live among people and develop a deep understanding and appreciation of another way of life.
+In this case, the trip was 1 week, but it could be 4, 8, or 12.
+The benefit of longer trips is the opportunity to live with people and develop a deep understanding and appreciation of another way of life.